ziishaned/learn-regex/README.md

 Caret `^` symbol is used to check if matching character is the first character of the input string.
 If we apply the following regular expression `^a` (if a is the starting symbol) to input string `abc` it matches `a`.
 But if we apply regular expression `^b` on above input string it does not match anything.
 Because in input string `abc` "b" is not the starting symbol.
-Let's take a look on another regular expression `^(T|t)he` which means: uppercase character `T` or lowercase character `t` is the start symbol of the input string, followed by lowercase character `h`, followed by lowercase character `e`.
+Let's take a look at another regular expression `^(T|t)he` which means: uppercase character `T` or lowercase character `t` is the start symbol of the input string, followed by lowercase character `h`, followed by lowercase character `e`.